iceniveth/iceniveth/README.md

 - Involved in the fullcyle of product planning, developing, test, and customer feedbacks.
 - Developing apps with Create React App, NextJS, Vite, Typescript, Elixir Pheonix (REST API), and PostgreSQL.
-- Simplified application dependencies with Docker.
+- Simplified application dependencies and deployment with Docker.
 - Used AWS services: EC2, ECS, CloudFront, Lambda, and S3.
-- Improved the CI/CD process with GitLab CI and internal apps.
+- Improved the CI/CD process with GitLab CI, Bitbucket Pipelines, and internal apps.
 - Lead project development and provide guidances on teammates.
 - Does code reviews for most merge requests.
 - Practice test-driven development with tools: Jest, ExUnit, TestCafe, and Cypress.